-In this article King of Pentacles Symbols, I refer to the King of Pentacles card from the Rider Waite Tarot deck, also known as the Waite-Smith, or Rider-Waite-Smith, or Rider tarot deck.
+In this article King of Pentacles Symbols, I refer to the King of Pentacles card from the Rider Waite deck, also known as the Waite-Smith, or Rider-Waite-Smith, or Rider tarot deck.
 The Thoth Tarot deck name for this card is Prince of Disks, and esoteric name is Prince of the Chariot of Earth.

 The symbolism found on this card is primarily drawn from astrology, metaphysics and western occultism.